 The two surviving episodes of The Wheel in Space, Episodes 3 and 6, are available on the Lost in Time box set.
 (Amazon US) (Amazon UK).
 An audio version is also available, beautifully narrated by the delightfully pert Wendy Padbury.
 (Audible US) (Audible UK)

 Fury from the Deep is based on ideas from Victor Pemberton’s own 1966 radio drama, The Slide, starring future Time Lords Maurice Denham and Roger Delgado, as well as Pemberton’s long–time partner and one–time Buddhist monk David Spenser.
 You can read a review of it here.
 And you can even buy it!
 (Audible US) (Audible UK)

 Fans of people walking out in to the sea should check out the last episode of Series 1 of The Fall and Rise of Reginald Perrin, and the second episode of the TV series of The Hitchhiker’s Guide to the Galaxy.

 Victor Pemberton also wrote The Pescatons, an audio drama starring Tom Baker and Lis Sladen, which was released as an LP in 1976.
-Here’s Philip Sandifer’s review.
+Here’s Elizabeth Sandifer’s review.

 The Wheel in Space